KusionStack/kusion/docs/contributing.md

 Kusion adopts trunk-based development, i.e., the code used for release is maintained on the main branch.
 And to keep the repository tidy, Kusion only has the main branch.

-Thus, to develop Kusion, you have to fork the [KusionStack/kusion](https://github.com/KusionStack/kusion) repository to your own workspace, then checkout a new branch to develop coding.
+Thus, to develop Kusion, you have to fork the [KusionStack/kusion](https://github.com/KusionStack/kusion) repository to your workspace, and then check out a new branch to develop coding.

 ### Develop Code

 Now you can start coding to solve the issue.
 To maintain the code quality of Kusion, unit tests are indispensable for the functions you added or updated.

 After the development is completed, commit and push to your own forked repository.
-Cause the code will merge into Kusion repository by pull request, [commitlint/config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional) should get followed, the legal prefixes for commit message are shown below:
+Cause the code will merge into Kusion repository by pull request, [commitlint/[config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional) should be followed, the legal prefixes for the commit message are shown below:

 * build
 * chore